 - Promote awareness and increase use of open resources and open practices by Ontario educators working at post-secondary institutions

-- Support and advocate for increased diversity and choice in education content
+- Support and advocate for increased diversity and choice in educational content

 - Reduce resource costs for Ontario learners